HumanLearning2021/HumanLearningApp/summaries/sprint7.md

 ## Vial, Nicolas
 This week reworked all the interfaces so that we can use the application on phone and tablet in portrait or landscape mode while keeping a nice interface.
 I didn't encounter any big problems for this task.
 I then used a lot of time on Thursday to help Martin with his PR which is complicated to merge but we are finally very close to get it right.

+## Scrum Master
+This week was a good week in terms of collaboration and productivity.
+We merged quite a few PR's, even though 3 were still outstanding.
+For the most part, we have found a good workflow, which makes it pleasant to work on the app.